lorenzo-rovigatti/comp_bio_notes/introduction.md

 DEFINE table as an array with N + 1 entries

 table[0] = 0
-FOR each value y between 1 and N
+FOR each value x between 1 and N
-   SET table[y] to the mininum value of {w(y - c) + 1}, where c is any coin in C
+   SET table[x] to the mininum value of {w(x - c) + 1}, where c is any coin in C
 :::

-Once the table is ready, the answer to our question about the minimum number of coins can be read off its last entry, $w(x)$.
-However, if we want to know the details of the solution, *e.g.* which coins add up to $x$, we have to trace back Eq. [](#eq:coin_change_weights):
+Once the table is ready, the answer to our question about the minimum number of coins can be read off its last entry, $w(N)$.
+However, if we want to know the details of the solution, *e.g.* which coins add up to $N$, we have to trace back Eq. [](#eq:coin_change_weights):

 :::{code} plaintext
 :label: code:coin-traceback
 :caption: Pseudocode for the trace-back phase.

 ASSUME the definitions of the fill-in block
-SET y = N
+SET x = N
 DEFINE S as an empty list

 WHILE y is larger than 0
-   FIND a coin c in C for which w(y) = (y - c) + 1
+   FIND a coin c in C for which table[x] = table[x - c] + 1
    ADD c to S
-   SET y to y - c
+   SET x to x - c
 :::

 :::{warning}
 In some cases, multiple ways exist to change an amount using the minimum number of coins.
 The algorithm described above will identify one such solution but can be extended to find all possible solutions.
-To achieve this, we must keep track of all branching paths that occur whenever more than one coin satisfies the condition $w(y) = (y - c) + 1$.
+To achieve this, we must keep track of all branching paths that occur whenever more than one coin satisfies the condition $w(x) = (x - c) + 1$.
 :::

 :::{hint} A simple example